Salmon Fishing Advice

 Space Each Swing Of The Fly Correctly

 Inching you’re way down through a salmon pool not only frustrates other anglers who may have to fish behind you but also diminishes your chances of a subsurface assault on your fly.
-Salmon respond far better when they see a fly for the first time so make sure your riverbank moment is spaced by at least 3ft which will also allow you to cover much more water during each fishing day.
+Salmon respond far better when they see a fly for the first time so make sure your riverbank movement is spaced by at least 3ft which will also allow you to cover much more water during each fishing day.
 Remember the fact that there's a far greater chance of obtaining the desired sub surface reaction from a fish that's been startled by your fly than from a fly that's bored it to death!

 Reacting To The Salmon Take Or Not As The Case May Be!